amitport/useful/README.md

       .handleErrors()
     .build();

-// usefulHttp is a node http server that is built using express
+// got a useful node http server that is built using express

 // start listening on port 8080
-usefulHttp.listen(8080, cb);
+httpServer.listen(8080, cb);

 // can close
-usefulHttp.close(cb);
+httpServer.close(cb);
 ```

 ## License